antares-codes/etl-val-node/README.md

    systemd-timesyncd.service active: yes
    RTC in local TZ: no
    ```
-   If System clock synchronized displays yes, you are ready to go, proceed to step 4.
+   If System clock synchronized displays yes and Time zone is set to UTC, proceed to step 4.

    If not, get help here: https://vitux.com/how-to-sync-system-time-with-internet-time-servers-on-ubuntu-20-04/